 - Financial Statements: The ARMC reviews the significant financial reporting issues and judgments to ensure the integrity of the financial statements of GIL and any announcements relating to GIL’s financial performance.
 The Manager makes representations to the Board in connection with GIL’s financial statements on the proper accounting record and transaction.

-- Internal Control: The ARMC reviews and reports to the Board at least annually on the adequacy and effectiveness of GIL’s internal control systems, including financial, operational, compliance and information technology controls and risk management systems.
+- Internal Controls: The ARMC reviews and reports to the Board at least annually the adequacy and effectiveness of GIL’s internal control systems, including financial, operational, compliance and information technology controls and risk management systems.
 It reviews the scope of the external auditors’ review of internal controls and reviews reports on significant findings and recommendations.

 - Internal Audit: The ARMC reviews the effectiveness of the Manager’s internal auditor’s work on GIL.

 - External Audit: The ARMC reviews and advises the Board on the external auditors’ annual plan for GIL, the external auditors’ proposed fees and their independence as well as the scope and results of the external audit.
-It establishes policies as appropriate with regard to, and reviews, the independence and objectivity of the external auditors.
+It establishes policies as appropriate with regards to, and reviews, the independence and objectivity of the external auditors.

 - Compliance: The ARMC considers the work plan for compliance activities and reviews the updates and effectiveness of the system for monitoring compliance with laws and regulations.

 The ARMC meets as required and normally at least four times a year.
 It reviews its effectiveness and performance against its charter, and reports its findings to the Board at least annually.
-The ARMC meets with the external auditors at least semi-annually and more frequently if required.
+The ARMC meets with the external auditors at least semi-annually or more frequently if required.
 The ARMC has the opportunity to discuss any matters in a private session with GIL’s external auditors at least annually.

 To ensure ARMC members keep abreast of changes to accounting standards and important accounting issues, continuing education is provided to update and enhance their skills and knowledge.
 Information on training and updates can be found in the Induction, Orientation and Training section under Principle 1.